nozzlegear/davenport.net/README.md

-# davenport.net
+# Davenport.Net

-C# implementation of Davenport.
+.NET implementation of Davenport.
 Davenport is a CouchDB client for simplifying common tasks like get, list, create, update and delete.